Student assessment | TCTA

 STAAR

-The STAAR system annually tests students in grades 3-8.
+The State of Texas Assessments of Academic Readiness system annually tests students in grades 3-8.
 High school students must pass Algebra I, English I, English II, Biology and U.S. History end-of-course exams to graduate.

-Individual graduation committees must be established for students in 11th or 12th grade who have failed up to two of the EOCs.
-The committee determines whether a student can graduate despite failing the exams.
+Individual graduation committees must be established for students in 11th or 12th grade who have failed up to two EOCs.
+The committee determines whether a student can graduate despite failing the exams (see page 43).
+A student who fails the Algebra I or English II exam but receives a proficient score on the Texas Success Initiative Assessment in the corresponding subject satisfies the EOC passage requirements.

 Read more on graduation